safal207/Proto-liminal/docs/tradernet_ws_testing.md

 ```

 By default the helper sends the same `["quotes", ["..."]]` payload described
 above.
+Pass `--default-command orderBook` to automatically request depth data
-Disable the automatic message with `--no-default-payload` if you just
+instead, or disable the automatic message entirely with `--no-default-payload`
-want to test the handshake.
-The CLI mirrors `wscat` flags for sending custom
+if you just want to test the handshake.
+The CLI mirrors `wscat` flags for
-payloads (`-x`, `-f`) and respects optional headers (`-H`), cookies, and proxy
+sending custom payloads (`-x`, `-f`) and respects optional headers (`-H`),
-settings.
+cookies, and proxy settings.

 The legacy `examples/tradernet_ws_client.py` module is still available for more
 verbose experiments with granular logging controls.